acritelli/aws-labs/lab_3_efs.md

 # Lab 3: Create an EFS

 We would like to have some storage that can be shared between application server instances.
 All application servers will mount the web directory from EFS, allowing them to share the same code.
-Elastic File System (EFS) will provide us with the ability to create an elastic storage system that can be mounted to multiple EC2 instances NFS.
+Elastic File System (EFS) will provide us with the ability to create an elastic storage system that can be mounted to multiple EC2 instances via NFS.

 Note that sharing the same code via a network share isn't something that is recommended in production.
 Rather, this contrived scenario is used to build familiarity with AWS service offerings.